GeertvanGeest/cluster-docs/docs/HPC_tutorial/SLURM_tutorial.md

+!!! note "Experienced users"
+        Are you a more experienced user and looking for some specific SLURM documentation?
+Have a look at the [SLURM usage page](../documentation/SLURM_usage/submit_jobs.md)

 ## How we work:

 * For each chapter (1 till 5) we'll have a few slides of presentation and exercises.
 We'll discuss the exercises and continue with the next chapter when most of you have finished the exercises of the current chapter.